 Common Legal Challenges Blended Families Face During the Divorce Process

-The number of blended families has grown significantly over the last decade.
-From people cohabiting together outside of marriage to gay marriages and second marriages, there is now greater social acceptance of non-traditional family structures.
+The number of blended families has grown significantly in recent decades and there is now greater social acceptance of non-traditional family structures.
 The modern family can sometimes include the biological children of both partners and stepchildren, which means different legal issues need to be considered by blended families.

 When two people with children of their own marry and create a new family unit, issues like interacting with a spouse’s ex and travel arrangements for periods of custody can sometimes create conflict.
 Although sharing custodial time with another household can be awkward, all of the adults involved in the custody arrangement should attempt to develop some relationship with one another since they will likely be spending time with each other at custody exchanges and extracurricular activities the children are involved with.
 Blended families should establish a formal custody agreement to ensure all the parties are aware of their roles and parenting responsibilities.